Even with the best efforts to manage asthma well, there are sometimes situations that need urgent first aid for asthma symptoms.

 The following links has more information about asthma first aid.

 Asthma action plans – adults

 Asthma action plans – children

-Asthma emergency action plan for children 5 years of age and under Asthma New Zealand and the Lung Association, NZ
+Asthma emergency action plan for children 5 years of age and under Asthma NZ and the Lung Association, NZ

 |Teresa Demetriou is the head of education and research at the Asthma and Respiratory Foundation NZ and co-author of the Child and Adolescent Asthma Guidelines.
 As a registered nurse with a wide range of experience in primary health, respiratory healthcare and education, she is responsible for ensuring that evidence-based best practice is implemented into all of the Foundation’s training, guidelines and resources.|